Snehitha10/ToDoList/README.md

 # ToDoList

-That organizes and manages tasks that need to be accomplished
+ A typical to-do list consists of a collection of items or tasks that need to be done.

+ ### Tech Stack Used:
+ HTML, CSS, JS